delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Here are some red flags of interviews:

 * Your interviewer is very late
+A little late is okay, but very late?
+They obviously do not care about you.

-* Your interviwer disrespects members of staff in front of you
+* Your interviwer disrespects members of staff in front of you If they disrespect other members of staff, they are likely going to disrespect you.

 * They haven't read your CV

 * They speak negatively about past employees
+Again, if they disrespect past employees they'll likely disrespect you.

 * They swear and cuss
+Not professional.
+At all.

-* The company has high turnover, they repeatedly lose employees
+* The company has high turnover, they repeatedly lose employees There's a reason they lose a lot of emplyoees.

 * The companies online reviews are bad

 If any of these appear in the interivew, you should think twice about working there.